whatdoesthequantsay/whatdoesthequantsay.github.io/_posts/2014-06-01-how-to-stay-aliveunderwater-part-2.md

 ## Summary ##

-To summarize we compute the minimum gas requirements for various depths here
+Using the above formulas we can compute the minimum gas requirements in psi for various depths.
+To recap, these numbers represent the tank pressure where we need to start ascending in order to be able to handle an emergency out of gas situation.
+Note that these values represent the values for *our particular SAC rate* and is not a general guideline.
+The reader needs to determine her own SAC rate in order to compute the corresponding numbers.

 |Depth | Minimum psi for a 80 cubic foot aluminum tank|
 |-|-|